JustKant8/SMO-ONLINE-FLUDD/README.md

 # Super Mario Odyssey - Online Multiplayer With FLUDD (WIP)

-Welcome to the official repository for the Super Mario Odyssey Online mod!
-Have fun exploring kingdoms with friends, playing gamemodes, or beating the game as fast as possible!
+Welcome to the official SMO-FLUDD Online repo!
 This mod is still early in development, so expect bugs and un-refined aspects as we work hard to improve it and make the mod as polished as possible.

+(add description here)

+# Original Readme

 ## Features